Gunaikurnai people

-The Kurnai (kur-nye) people Aboriginal Australian nation of south-east Australia.
+The Kurnai (KUR-ny) people constitute an Aboriginal Australian nation of south-east Australia.
 They are the Traditional Custodians of most of present-day Gippsland and much of the southern slopes of the Victorian Alps.
 The Kurnai nation is composed of five major clans.
 During the 19th century, many Kurnai people resisted the incursions by early European squatters and subsequent settlers, resulting in a number of deadly confrontations, and massacres of the indigenous inhabitants.
 There are about 3,000 Kurnai people today, predominantly living in Gippsland.
 The Kurnai dialects are the traditional language of the Kurnai people, although there are very few fluent speakers now.

 Creation story

 It is told that the first Kurnai came down from the north west mountains, with his canoe on his head.
 He was known as Borun, the pelican.
 He crossed the Tribal River (where Sale now stands) and walked on into the west to Tarra Warackel (Port Albert).
 He heard a constant tapping sound, as he walked, but could not identify it.
 At the deep water of the inlets Borun put down his canoe and discovered, much to his surprise, there was a woman in it.
 She was Tuk, the musk duck.
 He was very happy to see her and she became his wife and the mother of the Kurnai people.